 We open just a couple of weekends a month from April to October for the general public.
-We also open by appointment or for groups.
+We also open for groups.
 It is always a flurry of activity to get ready.
 The plants are grown year round and each type has different requirements.
 The early spring ephemerals were started the previous fall as were many of the divisions.
 Some of what we grow from seed are started in February and they aren’t ready until a few to several months later along with many of the cuttings.
-Timing is important and we are getting a bit better at it.
-We’ve had a lot of plants that started blooming a couple weeks too early or late or maybe not at all.
+Timing is important and I am getting a bit better at it.
+I’ve had a lot of plants that started blooming a couple weeks too early or late or maybe not at all.
 It’s always something.
 That is the problem with having limited openings.
 Then again, if we opened more we wouldn’t be able to garden as much and that is what we really like to do.

 Our best sales tool is the garden.
 We don’t have to rely on the plant looking it’s best, although we try.
 If it is looking good in the garden people are more willing to take a chance on that tiny 4 inch pot becoming that beautiful specimen at some point in the future.
 Gardeners really are optimistic.
 That’s the other thing I forgot to mention, the garden needs to look good too.
 So we weed, plant, spruce up the garden, then go through the nursery removing plants that don’t look their best plus weed all of them and make sure they all have labels and price tags and tidy up the displays.
-Gary is a master of display and can make the nursery and retail shop look great.
+Gary was a master of display and could make the nursery and retail shop look great.
+I try.
 Then 10,000 plants later and who knows how many weeds, we are ready to open.

 Now comes the fun part, the open days, when we have our public opens.
 This is the chance to meet a few new customers.
 My favorite part is seeing our regulars, some who we haven’t seen in awhile.
 Because we are small we are on first name basis with many of them and they feel like family.
 Some come with gifts but most with just great attitudes.
 We haven’t bought jam in 10 years and we always have a special surprise dessert each month but that’s another story.
 We usually aren’t swamped which for some business models is a bad thing but we like it.
 It allows us the opportunity to walk the garden with folks and talk about plants and that’s what it’s really all about.